Pay Rates in Private Practice Pelvic Health Physiotherapy: A Discussion

 Usually, it's to add a new service and bring in more revenue.
 That's smart business.
 But consider:

 If you want someone to build something new for your business, you need to invest in making that possible.
-A pelvic health physio who can establish a thriving service will generate significant revenue - they're worth the investment if you structure it properly and find the right person.
+A pelvic health physio who can establish a thriving service will generate significant revenue.

 To Physiotherapists: